JuliaParallel/Dagger.jl/docs/src/dtable.md

 ### Loader function and file list

-By providing a `loader_function` and a list of filenames, which are parts of the full table.
+Provide a `loader_function` and a list of filenames, which are parts of the full table:

 ```julia
 julia> using Dagger, CSV